 One of the major reasons IoT app developers prefer Java is because of its flexibility.
 Hence, they can develop anything with Java.
 In addition, the migration feature of the Java application is high.
-The reason for opting Java for application is no issue will come during the migration to a new platform, and the whole process will be free of errors.
+The reason for opting for Java for application is that no issue will come during the migration to a new platform, and the whole process will be error-free.

 - Secure & Scalable

-Java is an easy language to learn, and with its best in class object-oriented features, it offers amazing features in an application.
-Security and scalability are two essential parameters in the industry while handling IoT devices and Java is perfect to meet that requirement.
+Java is an easy language to learn, and with its best-in-class object-oriented features, it offers amazing features in an application.
+Security and scalability are two essential parameters in the industry while handling IoT devices, and Java is perfect to meet that requirement.
 With its huge ecosystem, it is a great platform for the IoT.
-Thus, developers having advanced Java knowledge are working on IoT apps to build a connected digital world.
+Thus, developers with advanced Java knowledge work on IoT apps to build a connected digital world.